 Activities and Projects

-New Zealand Post continues to remember and honour those who served in the First World War with the fourth addition to its stamp and coin programme, titled 1917 The Darkest Hour.
+New Zealand Post honours those who served in the First World War with a five-year programme of commemorative stamps and coins.

 History from the perspective of New Zealanders who experienced it.
 Daily tweets from diaries, letters, newspapers... shared 100 years later in 'real-time'.
 Join in!

 A family return to Armentières 100 year after my Grandfather (Pop) was there during the First World War.

 From Tauranga to the Trenches mobile exhibition uses interactive technology and visual displays to tell the stories of local men who were involved in the First World War.